iterative/dvc.org/content/docs/command-reference/plots/modify.md

 It might be not convenient for users or automation systems to specify all the _visualization properties_ (such as `y-axis`, `template`, `title`, etc.) each time plots are generated.

-The `dvc plots modify` command sets (or unsets) default visualization props for specific plot files.
-These properties affect all the visualization commands:
+This command sets (or unsets) default visualization props for specific plot files.
+These properties affect the remaining
-`dvc plots show` and `dvc plots diff`.
+subcommands: `dvc plots show` and `dvc plots diff`.

-The `target` plot file should be a plot output of one of the [DVC pipeline](/doc/command-reference/pipeline) stages (see the `--plots` option of `dvc run`) listed in the [`dvc.yaml`](/doc/user-guide/dvc-files-and-directories) file.
-This command adds the options to `dvc.yaml`.
+The `target` plot file should be a plot output of one of the [DVC pipeline](/doc/command-reference/pipeline) stages (see the `--plots` option of `dvc run`) listed in the [`dvc.yaml`](/doc/user-guide/dvc-files-and-directories) file. `dvc plots modify` adds the options to `dvc.yaml`.

 ## Options